 This development would have happened faster if not for the stumbling block of bad and awkward chatbot AI.
 Earlier many chatbots lacked almost any contextual understanding and did their best to annoy users.
-Now better chatbot AI has greatly reduced this problem, and it keeps improving all the time.
+Now better chatbot AI have greatly reduced this problem, and they keep improving all the time.
 Many chatbots already provide a pleasant user experience, and may soon be little different from talking with an actual human.
 As the technology becomes more common users will also grow accustomed to talking with chatbots and learn their quirks.

 Messenger couples this user base with extensive resources and a focus on developing Messenger as a platform for chatbots and online commerce.
 Zuckerberg has recently said that he thinks people should be able to message businesses like they would message their friends.
 Now, wouldn’t that be another revolution?